 7. We’re nurturing our talented Black colleagues by creating specific development and sponsorship programmes for both middle management and senior grades, so that we can help break the ceiling for senior role models.

-8. We're taking our work beyond our own organisation to start to help address challenges faced by Black communities, beginning with a partnership with Foundervine and Black Business Network specifically to help Black entrepreneurs.
+8. We're taking our work beyond our own organisation to start to help address challenges faced by Black communities, beginning with establishing the Black Business Advisory Committee and working in partnership with Foundervine and Black Business Network.

 Our Race Action Plan is announced (16th July) to drive change in our Culture, Recruitment and Progression for Black colleagues.
 Senior Black representation stands at 0.6% and goal set to reach 3% by 2025.

-Our Race Advisory Panel is set up made up of 23 Black, Asian and Minority Ethnic colleagues from right across the business.
+Our Race Advisory Panel is formed, made up of 23 Black, Asian and Minority Ethnic colleagues from right across the business.

-We delivered the start of a widescale race education programme with almost 60% (4,200) of senior managers and leaders to get the conversations started about race with the expertise of external thought-leaders.
-We are continuing this project with our leaders into 2021.
+We delivered the start of a widescale Race Education programme with almost 60% (4,200) of senior managers and leaders to get the conversations started about race with the expertise of external thought-leaders.

-We introduce diverse shortlists and waiver process for executive appointments to ensure these include at least one Black, Asian and Minority Ethnic candidate.
+We introduced a diverse shortlist and waiver process for executive appointments to ensure these include at least one Black, Asian and Minority Ethnic candidate.

-We mark Black History Month by sharing stories of Black Excellence amongst our colleagues and hidden figures in history.
+We marked Black History Month by sharing stories of Black Excellence amongst our colleagues and hidden figures in history.

 Lloyds Banking Group stands with Business in the Community to support the call on government to make Ethnicity Pay Gap Data a reporting requirement for companies.

-We launch a new Talent Identification Programme for our Black senior managers.
+We launched a new Talent Identification & Sponsorship Programme internally for our Black senior managers.

-We publish our first Ethnicity Pay Gap Report.
+We published our first Ethnicity Pay Gap Report.